mnemnion/orb/doc/md/orb/link.md

 \[Obelus\]: http://example\.com
 , and use that as the
 ref\.
-The obelus can be anything so long as there are no spaces or newlines, and whitespace is forbidden on both sides of the note slug\.
-You can't wrap it in brackets or curly brackets either, for obvious reasons, and it shouldn't be a hashtag, although this isn't currently forbidden by the grammar, but maybe it should be\.
+The obelus can be anything so long as there are no spaces or newlines, and whitespace is forbidden on both sides of the obelus\.
+You can't wrap it in brackets or curly brackets either, for obvious reasons, and it can't be a
+hashtag: the actual rule is that an obelus can't begin with `#`, `{`, or `[`\.

 A ref line must be preceded and followed by a block separator, that is, either a newline, or at least two, depending on whether the grammar can distinguish